 In an effort to facilitate practical implementation or monitoring, a target rule is often expressed as a set of equations the target variables must fulfill.
-In the case of equation (29), if there is perfect control over the target variables and there is no trade-off, we obtain these equations from the first-order conditions for the unrestricted maximum of the utility function as $\pi = \pi^T$ and y = y.
+In the case of equation (29), if there is perfect control over the target variables and there is no trade-off, we obtain these equations from the first-order conditions for the unrestricted maximum of the utility function as $\pi = \pi^T$ and $y = y^$.
 If control is imperfect, the expected values must equal the targets.
 Things do become much more complicated, however, when, as is always the case, we have trade-offs between macroeconomic variables, be it within periods or intertemporarily.
 While first-order conditions usually still exist, they may be too complicated for practical purposes.
-It may then be advisable to switch to intermediate target variables which, ideally, should be "highly correlated with the goal, easier to control than the goal, easier to observe than the goal, and transparent" [Svensson (1999a), p.
-619].
-In terms of how to pursue the target, Svensson (1999a) further reports that the target variable included in the loss function is usually not the best indicator for the instrument to respond to.
+It may then be advisable to switch to intermediate target variables which, ideally, should be countries, and Peersman and Smets (1998), who explore the Taylor rule as a benchmark for analysing monetary policy in the euro area.